dadeba/binary128public/README.md

 utils.vhd : Varius IP components used in the Add and Mul units.

-addmul.xml : The XML definition of the two modules for aocl/fpga_crossgen
+addmul.xml : The XML definition of the two modules for fpga_crossgen/fpga_libtool.

+genlib.sh : Script to generate the library for aoc

 Reference: Nakasato, Daisaka & Ishikawa, FTP2018, https://ieeexplore.ieee.org/document/8742336